Why is this medication prescribed?

 Before taking amlodipine,

-- tell your doctor and pharmacist if you are allergic to amlodipine, any other medications, or any ingredients in amlodipine tablets.
+- tell your doctor and pharmacist if you are allergic to amlodipine, any other medications, or any ingredients in amlodipine tablets or suspension.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had heart failure or heart or liver disease.